rajeshpp/MLOps/MLOps/MLOps_Project_LifeCycle.md

   - **Classification**:
     - **Ex**: Whether the machine will fail or not, multiclass like whether a person is old, middle aged, or young based on a photo.
     - **KPIs** are: Accuracy, Precision, Recall.
+- The goal of evaluation process is to find a balance between underfitting and overfitting.
+  - **overfitting**: Model memorizes the data and gives best results on training data.
+But, the performance deteriorates when evaluated on the new data.
+  - **underfitting**: Model does not do very well on the training data.
+- The whole idea is to find the best model which is balanced and giving best results on the future data.
+For that, we need to generalize the model on both training and test data.